River’s Edge Water Quality Improvement Project

 As with all RDN services, funding for infrastructure improvement projects requires contributions from the service area participants.
 Borrowing $2,440,727 from the Municipal Finance Authority would be needed to carry out this project.
 Using the current Municipal Finance Authority lending rate of 4.6 percent and a 25-year amortization period results in a total cost of $15,546 per property, or an estimated annual debt repayment of $1,110 for each of the 157 properties in the River’s Edge water service area.
 The actual amount would be slightly different than this depending on the lending rate at the time of borrowing (after construction has been completed).
 Property owners would then be given the option to pay their share of the project costs upfront as a lump sum (to avoid interest charges) or to amortize the amount on their taxes over 25 years.

-Four in-person community information sessions will be held in the River’s Edge area in July and August 2024 to share project information and give residents an opportunity to discuss the project directly with RDN Water Services staff.
-Please refer to the Public Information Sessions section of this page for engagement session dates, times, and locations.
+Four in-person community information sessions were held in the River’s Edge area in July and August 2024 to share project information and give residents an opportunity to discuss the project directly with RDN Water Services staff.

 For more information and to Get Involved: